ovh/docs/pages/bare_metal_cloud/dedicated_servers/firewall_game_ddos/guide.en-gb.md

 #### Rust

-- **Rust** is supported with a dedicated protection profile on all generations.
-Please note that we refreshed this protection (i.e.: added RakNet cookies support) in the 3rd gen. of Bare Metal game servers (2024 release).
+- **Rust** is supported with a dedicated protection profile on all generations of Bare Metal game servers.
+Please note that we refreshed this protection profile (i.e.: added RakNet cookies support) in the 3rd gen. of Bare Metal game servers (2024 release).
 You can read more about hosting Rust on OVHcloud servers [here](https://www.ovhcloud.com/en-gb/bare-metal/game/rust-server/).

 #### Minecraft